-Niels Bohr (1885–1962) Bohr reconciled Rutherford’s results from the gold foil experiment with Planck’s quantum theory to create a model of the atom in which electrons resided in specific energy levels at specific stable radii.
-This model was the basis for Balmer’s work with spectroscopy and Rydberg’s energy formula, which explicitly stated the frequency of light that an electron would emit if it went from a higher energy to a lower energy.
-Bohr and his son fled to the US in World War II under the pseudonym Baker and contributed to the Manhattan Project.
+- Niels Bohr (1885–1962) Bohr reconciled Rutherford’s results from the gold foil experiment with Max Planck’s quantum theory to create a model of the atom (the Bohr model) in which electrons resided in specific energy levels at specific stable radii.
+This model was the basis for Johann Balmer’s work with spectroscopy and Johannes Rydberg’s energy formula, which explicitly stated the frequency of light that an electron would emit if it went from a higher energy to a lower energy.
+Bohr and his son fled to the U.S. in World War II under the pseudonym “Baker,” and contributed to the Manhattan Project.

-Louis de Broglie (1892–1987) de Broglie’s work quantifying the wave-particle duality of quantum mechanics earned him the 1929 Nobel Prize in Physics.
-His doctoral thesis, which proposed that all particles have a characteristic wavelength dependent on their momentum, was so groundbreaking that the reviewers passed it directly to Einstein, who endorsed it.
+- Louis de Broglie duh-BROH-lee (1892–1987) De Broglie’s work quantifying the wave-particle duality of quantum mechanics earned him the 1929 Nobel Prize in Physics.
+His doctoral thesis, which proposed that all particles have a characteristic wavelength dependent on their momentum, was so groundbreaking that the reviewers passed it directly to Albert Einstein, who endorsed it.
 In opposition to the probabilistic interpretation of quantum mechanics, de Broglie later worked to define a purely causal interpretation, but his work remained unfinished until David Bohm refined it in the 1950s.
-His last name is pronounced approximately [duh BROY].

-Albert Einstein (1879–1955) In one year — 1905, called his annus mirabilis, or miracle year — Albert Einstein authored four papers that revolutionized modern physics.
-The first explained the photoelectric effect in terms of discretized electromagnetic radiation.
+- Albert Einstein (1879–1955) In one year — 1905, called his annus mirabilis, or “miracle year” — Albert Einstein authored four papers that revolutionized modern physics.
+The first explained the photoelectric effect in terms of quantized electromagnetic radiation.
 The second formed the foundation for modern statistical physics by explaining the seemingly-random motion of particles in a fluid, a behavior called Brownian motion.
-The third reconciled Maxwellian electrodynamics with classical mechanics by positing a finite, constant speed of light.
-This is now known as special relativity.
-The fourth paper contained his statement that the energy of a body is equal to its mass times the speed of light squared.
+The third reconciled Maxwellian electrodynamics with classical mechanics by positing a finite, constant speed of light, a theory now known as special relativity.
+The fourth paper contained his statement that the energy of a body is equal to its mass times the speed of light squared (that is, E = mc2).
 Ten years later, in 1915, Einstein published his theory of general relativity, which generalized special relativity to account for gravitational fields.

-Enrico Fermi (1901–1954) Fermi is best known to the public as a main contributor to the Manhattan Project, his work with statistical physics laid the groundwork for modern electronics and solid-state technologies.
+- Enrico Fermi (1901–1954) Fermi is best known to the public as a main contributor to the Manhattan Project.
+His work with statistical physics laid the groundwork for modern electronics and solid-state technologies.
 He applied the Pauli exclusion principle to subatomic particles to create Fermi-Dirac statistics, which accurately predicted the low-temperature behavior of electrons.
-Particles which obey Fermi-Dirac statistics are called fermions in his honor.
+Particles that obey Fermi-Dirac statistics are called fermions in his honor.
 Fermi also suggested the existence of the neutrino in order to balance nuclear beta-decay chains.

-Werner Heisenberg (1901–1976) Heisenberg is most known for his matrix interpretation of quantum theory, which constructs observable quantities as operators, which act on a system.
+- Werner Heisenberg (1901–1976) Heisenberg is most known for his matrix interpretation of quantum theory, which constructs observable quantities as operators that act on a system.
 His famous uncertainty principle (better translated, however, as “indeterminacy principle”) states that the more accurately an object’s position can be observed, the less accurately its momentum can.
-This is because shorter wavelengths of light (use as a sort of measuring-stick) have higher energies, and disrupt a particle’s momentum more strongly.
+This is because shorter wavelengths of light (used as a sort of measuring-stick) have higher energies, and disrupt a particle’s momentum more strongly.
 Heisenberg earned the 1932 Nobel Prize in Physics for discovering the allotropic forms of hydrogen.

-Max Planck (1858–1947) Planck allowed quantum theory to move forward in the early 20th century by correctly modeling how an object radiates heat, solving the ultraviolet catastrophe, which was a predicted unbounded increase in the amount of radiation emitted at high frequencies.
-Planck’s Law of Radiation superseded the Rayleigh-Jeans Law, which was used until that point.
+- Max Planck (1858–1947) Planck allowed quantum theory to move forward in the early 20th century by correctly modeling how an object radiates heat, solving the ultraviolet catastrophe, which was a predicted unbounded increase in the amount of radiation emitted at high frequencies.
+Planck’s Law of Radiation superseded the Rayleigh-Jeans Law.
 He suggested that electromagnetic energy could only be emitted in specific packages, called quanta (singular quantum, from the Latin for “how much”), positing that the energy of this photon was equal to its frequency times a fixed value h, now known as Planck’s constant.

-Erwin Schrödinger (1887–1961) Schrödinger contributed to the early formulations of quantum theory as a foil to Heisenberg, Bohr, and Dirac, criticizing their Copenhagen interpretation with thought experiments like his famous Schrödinger’s Cat argument.
-He formulated both the time-independent and time-dependent Schrödinger equations, partial differential equations which described how quantum systems behaved.
-Schrödinger’s work was the basis for Heisenberg’s matrix formalism, Feynman’s path integral formalism, and quantum mechanical perturbation theory, which considers the effects of a small disturbance to a quantum system.
+- Erwin Schrödinger (1887–1961) Schrödinger contributed to the early formulations of quantum theory as a foil to Werner Heisenberg, Niels Bohr, and Paul Dirac, criticizing their Copenhagen interpretation of quantum mechanics with thought experiments like his famous Schrödinger’s Cat argument.
+He formulated both the time-independent and time-dependent Schrödinger equations, which are partial differential equations that describe how quantum systems behave.
+Schrödinger’s work was the basis for Heisenberg’s matrix formalism, Feynman’s path-integral formalism, and quantum mechanical perturbation theory, which considers the effects of a small disturbance to a quantum system.

-This article was contributed by NAQT writer Zach Pace.
+This article was contributed by former NAQT writer Zachary Pace.